FraunhoferISST/DataspaceConnector/docs/pages/communication/consumer.md

 ![Contract Request](../../assets/images/swagger_contract_request.png)

-With the `download` value you may specify whether you want the Dataspace Connector to download the data immediately or later.
+With the `download` value, you may specify whether you want the Dataspace Connector to download the data immediately or later.

 For our example, a correct request would look like that: